sahasourav17/React-Practice-Projects/README.md

        * Rendering Engine : Renders HTML and CSS
        * JavaScript Engine : Converts human readable JS code to Machine code
 - JIT(Just In Time) compiler
+- JS evaluates expression from left to right.
+Different sequences can produce different results.

 ### Adding JS in an HTML Page